Arslaan

 Arslaan is an Indian fantasy television series which aired on Sony Entertainment Television from 13 July 2008 to 19 October 2008.
 It is the story of a young boy with supernatural powers, set 3000 years in the past.
 Neil Bhatt plays the lead role as Arslaan.
-It is based on the Persian epic of Amir Arsalan.

 Plot

 Arslaan must defeat the evil Zakfaar.
 He goes on many adventures with his friends while Zakfaar follows him.
 The story ends when he takes a gem from Ibleez and uses it to defeat Zakfaar.